Goniothalamus cheliensis

-Goniothalamus cheliensis is a species of plant in the Annonaceae family.
-It is native to China and Thailand.
+Goniothalamus cheliensis is a species of flowering plant in the Annonaceae family.
+It is native to southern Yunnan Province of south-central China, and Laos, Myanmar, and Thailand in northern Indochina.
 Bioactive molecules isolated from its roots have been reported to have cytotoxic activity in tests with cultured human cancer cells.

 Description

 It has large leaves, 50-76 by 13-22 centimeters, that are densely hairy on their underside.
 It also has large flowers.
 Its sepals are 30-40 by 28-30 millimeters and its outer petals are 60-80 by 30-40 millimeters.

 Reproductive biology

 The pollen of G. cheliensis is shed as permanent tetrads.